 Growing Berries in Zone 9

-Zone 9 can experience temperatures as low as 20 to 30 degrees Fahrenheit (-7 to -1 C.) but rarely receive freezing events.
-What these areas do have is searing hot and long summers as well as year around mild temperatures.
-That requires a very special berry that doesn’t wilt with the heat but also gets any chilling period required.
+Zone 9 can experience temperatures as low as 20 to 30 degrees F. (-7 to -1 C.) but rarely receive freezing events.
+What these areas do have is searing hot and long summers, as well as year-round mild temperatures.
+That requires a very special berry that doesn’t wilt with the heat, but also gets any chilling period required.
 Due to the region’s warm climate, it is considered a perfect growing zone provided plants get plenty of water.
 This fact has resulted in many trials of different berries until several heat tolerant berry plants were achieved.

 Most berries like a temperate climate in zones 4 to 8.
 That makes it tough to find one that is hardy and will bear in zone 9.
 Heat tolerant berry plants are available, however, and local nurseries will carry the varieties that will thrive in your region.
 If you are an online or catalog shopper, identifying which varieties will perform well in your landscape may be a little more difficult and time consuming.